Step up to make your Flarum forum realtime.

 Enable the extension inside the admin area and continue below with the Set up.

-Method a) the
+Method a) use the defaults

 Create a key